 Published data suggest that there is an increased risk of adverse pregnancy outcomes in women with inflammatory bowel disease or rheumatoid arthritis associated with increased disease activity.
 Adverse pregnancy outcomes include preterm delivery (before 37 weeks of gestation), low birth weight (less than 2.5 kg) and small for gestational age at birth.

 Fetal/Neonatal Adverse Reactions

-Infliximab products cross the placenta, and have been detected in the serum of infants up to 6 months following birth.
+As with other IgG antibodies, infliximab products cross the placenta.
+Infliximab products have been detected in the serum of infants up to 6 months following birth.
 Consequently, these infants may be at increased risk of infection, including disseminated infection which can become fatal.
-At least a six-month waiting period following birth is recommended before the administration of live vaccines (e.g., BCG vaccine or other live vaccines, such as the rotavirus vaccine) to these infants [see Warnings and Precautions (5.15)].
-Cases of agranulocytosis in infants exposed in utero have also been reported [see Adverse Reactions (6.2)].
+At least a six month waiting period following birth is recommended before the administration of live vaccines (e.g., BCG vaccine or other live vaccines, such as the rotavirus vaccine) to these infants [see Warnings and Precautions (5.13)].
+Cases of agranulocytosis in infants exposed in utero have also been reported [see Adverse Reactions (6.3)].

 8.4 Pediatric Use

 The safety and effectiveness of infliximab products have been established in pediatric patients 6 to 17 years of age for induction and maintenance treatment of CD and UC. [see Dosage and Administration (2.2, 2.4) and Adverse Reactions (6.1)].
 However, the safety and effectiveness of infliximab products in pediatric patients <6 years of age with CD or UC have not been established.
 The safety and effectiveness of infliximab products in the treatment of pediatric patients with Ps and juvenile rheumatoid arthritis (JRA) have not been established.

 Pediatric Crohn's Disease